soluml/key-reflection/README.md

 // {A_SUFFIX: "A_SUFFIX", B_SUFFIX: "B_SUFFIX"}
 ```

-You can also target prefixes and suffixes at just the Key's or Value's depending on your needs.
+You can also target prefixes and suffixes at just the key or value depending on your needs as seen in the options below.

 ## Options